What National Insurance do I pay if I am self-employed?

 Married women could apply for a reduced rate of contributions before 1977.
 A subsequent annulment of marriage, or divorce, immediately stops entitlement to paying reduced contributions.
 If you are not sure whether or not you are entitled to pay at the reduced rate you can apply on form CF9 (married women) or form CF9A (widows) to find out.
 The same forms are used to give up your right to pay reduced rate contributions.

 I am employed and self-employed.
 Do I still need to pay Class 2 NIC?

 In general, the answer is “yes”.
 But if you pay the maximum amount of Class 1 NIC, you may not need to pay any more.
-For the 2017/18 tax year your Class 2 NI liability is automatically calculated as part of the self assessment process and if you are due to pay any class 2 NIC it is included with the tax you are due to pay on 31 January following the end of the tax year to which it relates.
+Your Class 2 NI liability is automatically calculated as part of the self assessment process and if you are due to pay any class 2 NIC it is included with the tax you are due to pay on 31 January following the end of the tax year to which it relates.

 I am employed and self-employed.
 Do I still need to pay Class 4 NIC?

 In general, the answer is “yes”.
 But if you pay the maximum amount of annual NIC by way of Class 1 and Class 2, you may not need to pay the full amount of Class 4 NIC.
-If this is the case then you will have to pay 2% Class 4 NIC on all profits above the level of £8,164 (2017/18 rate).
+If this is the case then you will have to pay 2% Class 4 NIC on all profits above the level of £8,424 (2018/19 rate).
 Your Class 4 NIC liability will be automatically calculated as part of the self assessment process.

 You can find details of the benefits to which Class 2 gives entitlement in the 'tax basics section'.